katiacorona/monty/README.md

 ```
 monty file
 ```
-	Were `file` is the path to the file containing Monty byte code.
+	- where `file` is the path to the file containing Monty byte code.

 ### Opcode Usage:

 - `push <int>`
+	- pushes an element to the stack
-	Where <int> is an integer.
+	- where <int> is an integer

 - `pall`
-	Prints all the values on the stack, starting from the top of the stack.
+	- prints all the values on the stack, starting from the top of the stack

 ## Examples